mbanik749/CS_121_FP/README.md

 Viewing all product reviews
 Deleting inappropriate or outdated reviews

+**Testing**

-To test first, run python3 app.py.
-Then if you would like to test app_client.py functionality run python3 app_client.py.
+First, in your command line run python3 app.py.
+Then if you would like to test client interface functionality run python3 app_client.py.
 When you are prompted to log in here is an example log in you can use:

 Username - jdoe

 Password - hash1

-If you would like to test app_admin.py functionality run python3 app_admin.py.
+If you would like to test admin interface functionality run python3 app_admin.py.
 When you are prompted to log in here is an example log in you can use:

 Username - admin1

 Password - hashadmin1

 Once you log in to either client or admin you will be directed to their respective menu pages and be prompted with further instructions.

-Thank you!
-If you have any questions feel free to reach out to [mbanik@caltech.edu](mailto:mbanik@caltech.edu) and [jkwoo@caltech.edu](mailto:jkwoo@caltech.edu).
+**Thank you!** If you have any questions feel free to reach out to [mbanik@caltech.edu](mailto:mbanik@caltech.edu) and [jkwoo@caltech.edu](mailto:jkwoo@caltech.edu).